vmarcelli/PolygonProject/README.md

 on these subjects were available throughout my education.
 To remedy this, I have used several avenues to learn how to use the Unity Engine.
 Examples include: various Wikis, Forums, Videos, Books.

+I plan on releasing the code for the game later on as well, once it's presentable and well documented If you'd like a copy of it now (as messsy as it is), please message me.

 == Instructions ==
 Running the game is simple, although I plan to eventually release a Mac version once the game is more polished, right now the only way to run the game is through a Windows OS (Preferably Windows 10).